msonsona/site/_posts/2015-10-14-a-bot-for-the-elections.md

     ]
 {% endhighlight %}

-Having the list of twitter handles to fetch tweets for, and again using [tweepy](http://www.tweepy.org), I can easily obtain the last 20 tweets for each of the candidates and split the words so I end up with the list of words composing the 140 tweets:
+Having the list of twitter handles to fetch tweets for, and again using [tweepy](http://www.tweepy.org), I can easily obtain the last 20 tweets for each of the candidates and split each tweet's text into words so I end up with the list of words composing all 140 tweets:

 {% highlight python %}
 texts = []